-Reinstallation of a keyboard driver is an all in one solution to any issue that occurs with the device on Windows 10.
+Reinstallation of a keyboard driver is an all in one solution to any issue that occurs with the device on Windows 11 or 10.
 Being an important part of the OS, if the software fails to perform, you get various problems.
 This may be Keyboard not working, hanging, Right Click on Desktop Taking Too Long and other.
 So you will find here the ways to Uninstall and Reinstall Keyboard Driver in Windows 10 easily.

 One such driver that users are frequently complaining about is the keyboard.
 If the keyboard driver goes bad, it most certainly results in faulty operation of the keyboard.
 Drivers operate quite closely with the system and they are integral to the efficient functioning of the device it is responsible for.
 In many circumstances, when your keyboard stops functioning, uninstalling and reinstalling the driver resolves the issue.
 Also, you might want to reinstall it if you accidentally uninstalled the keyboard driver.
 The process is quite simple and would hardly take a few minutes.
-So, let us delve into the procedure and see how you can do this in Windows 10.
+So, let us delve into the procedure and see how you can do this in Windows 10 and 11.

 Step-1: Right-click the bottom-left corner (over the start button) of the screen.
 Alternatively, you can press Windows logo key along with ‘X’.